7 Best Sustainable Fabrics and Shopping Guide

 7. QMONOS (Bioengineered Spider Silk)

 QMONOS, developed by Spiber, is a lab-engineered spider silk with remarkable strength and recyclability.
-While not widely available yet, it represents the future of sustainable fabrics.

 • Biodegradable: Yes